The Foot Institute, Thornhill and North York locations, offers specialized hosiery to prevent swelling and assist in blood circulation.

 Varicose Veins – These veins become distended and may be inflamed and painful through venal weakness and once formed do not repair.

-Deep Vein Thrombosis – A serious condition that may not be immediately obvious in which blood flow
+Deep Vein Thrombosis – A serious condition that may not be immediately obvious in which a clot forms in the deep veins of the leg.

 Phlebitis – Occurs when inflammation and clotting occurs in a vein due a trauma or infection resulting inflammation.